 Dental implants are the closest we can come to actually replacing your teeth with new teeth.
 But although they’re close, dental implants are not teeth.
 And some of the differences can be quite important, especially when it comes to ensuring the long-term health and functionality of your implants.

-One key difference is that dental implants don’t respond to a bad bite the way natural teeth will, and that can contribute to dental implant failure.
-That’s why working with a neuromuscular dentist like Dr. Kevin Winters in Tulsa can be especially beneficial.
-Dr. Winters will make sure your bite is balanced to preserve the health and function of your dental implants for a lifetime of wear.
+Working with a neuromuscular dentist like Dr. Meghan Hodges in Tulsa can be especially beneficial.
+Dr. Hodges will make sure your bite is balanced to preserve the health and function of your dental implants for a lifetime of wear.

 Your Implant Won’t Move Like a Tooth